insideout10/wordlift-docs/docs/analysis.rst

 Top down annotation
 ^^^^^^^^^^^^^^
-The content editor, from the list of entities being detected in the text, uses these entities to describe his/her post without selecting any specific text annotations.
+The content editor, from the list of entities being detected in the text, uses these entities to describe his/her post without selecting any specific occurrence in the text.
 Entities being selected, in this case, describe the entire post (and not the single occurrence of the entity in the text).

 .. image:: /images/wordlift-edit-post-widget-01.png